Diabetes in Dogs - Testing and Monitoring

 Despite drinking large quantities of water, diabetic dogs lose body water because they produce such dilute urine.
 Therefore, your dog may actually be dehydrated.
 Dehydration can be indicated on the CBC by increases in the packed cell volume (PCV - the proportion of the blood volume that is actually occupied by red blood cells), as well as increases in the total red blood cell count.

-An elevated serum glucose (blood sugar) concentration is vital to the diagnosis of diabetes mellitus.
+An elevated serum glucose (blood sugar) concentration is vital for the diagnosis of diabetes mellitus.
 The stress of a veterinary office visit or the mild restraint associated with obtaining a blood sample may produce a mild to moderate increase in your dog's serum glucose value.
 Blood glucose will also be mildly elevated for several hours following a meal.
 Therefore, confirmation of diabetes may require more than one blood sample collected over a period of several days.

 "The stress of a veterinary office visit or the mild restraint associated with obtaining a blood sample may produce a mild to moderate increase in your dog's serum glucose value."